All Products

 </configuration>

-3. In the core-site.xml file, configure the AccessKey pair of the Alibaba Cloud account or the RAM user that has the required permissions.
+3. In the core-site.xml file, configure the AccessKey pair of your Alibaba Cloud account or a RAM user that has the required permissions.

-For more information about the permissions that a RAM user must have in this scenario, see Grant a RAM user permissions to connect non-EMR clusters to OSS-HDFS.
+For more information about the permissions required for a RAM user in this scenario, see Grant a RAM user the permissions to connect to the OSS-HDFS service from a non-EMR cluster.

 <configuration>